Coastal Academy Trust

 Our Intent for Citizenship students is…

-• To have an understanding and interest in Global politics and how relationships between countries develops and changes over time
+• To have an understanding and interest in Global politics and how relationships between countries develops and changes over time.

 • to be contentious thinkers who are educated about world issues and the dynamics of power across the world and how this has an impact on people on a global scale.
-We aim to make students prepared for the future by analysing and predicting how changes in international policies and political systems can have an impact on future generations.

 Citizenship & Politics Learning Journey